duckmanager/Bathymetric-map-Lake-Caputh/README.md

     output: depth_diff_df: pandas.DataFrame including one column for each date_combination including itself with itself and depth differences measured in these date-combinations within the specfied ranges.
 Column formatting [YYYY-MM-DD-YYYY-MM-DD].
             used_points_gdf: GeoDataFrame including all points compared in 'calculate_depth_differences_intersections'.
 Formatting is the same as filtered_data_gdf.

-    variables: max_distance: max distance between poits for them to be compaired as neighbor points
+    variables: max_distance: max distance between poits for them to be compaired as neighbor points (default is )
-                min_time_diff: min time difference between 'Date/Time' column of two points, for them to be compaired as neighbor points.
+                min_time_diff: min time difference between 'Date/Time' column of two points, for them to be compaired as neighbor points. (default is )

     functionlity: Determines all neighbor points in the requirments, so only survey crossings get recognized, not points in direct sequence.
 Neighbor points are determined using a cKDTree algorithm.
 The Depth differences get grouped by the combination of dates, they were measured at. each Depth combination only gets caluclated once.
 This is ensured as only the neighbor of a single point get used for difference calculations, that were measured to an earlier time.
-This prevents calculation of a-b and b-a.
-The depth difference gets calculated by earlier point - later point.
+This prevents calculation of a-b and b-a the depth difference gets calculated by earlier point - later point.

     calculate_depth_differences_close_points
     input: same as 'calculate_depth_differences_intersections' (transformed_gdf)